 Such functions are nothing new to the operating system though, and there’s already a bunch of apps that will make light work of image enhancement.
 Notable options include Camera+, Photoshop Express, and TouchUp Pro.

-iOS 5 will feature a new post-it style, location-aware Reminder tool designed to help you keep on track of events based on where you are.
+iOS 5 will feature a new sticky note style, location-aware Reminder tool designed to help you keep on track of events based on where you are.

 This kind of functionality is already out there though, in the shape of the excellent TaskAware Universal app.
 The program allows you to keep a record of all your tasks and pin them to locations.